mengwangk/GAE-Sample/README.md

 - Administrator is hardcoded to "crossovertest256@gmail.com".
 Password is "raspbian_1234".
 - Lightweight framework.
 Refer to architecture and design document for more details.
 - Administrator can view all available accounts under "Admin Panel".
 The grid can be used to group, filter and sort accounts.
 - TBD due to time constraint - admin search, view/download/print statement, money transfer.
-I am working full time and do not have that much time to work on this :(

 Refer to http://crossover-sample.appspot.com/index.jsp for the demo.